Skip to chat with us. Skip to content

 For women in their menopausal years, a UTI can fall under the umbrella term “genitourinary syndrome of menopause” (GSM), a condition that affects the vagina, vulva, and lower urinary tract due to a decrease in estrogen.

 Urinary tract infections are common during and after perimenopause.
 They can be very uncomfortable and typically require medical treatment — but there are lifestyle and dietary adjustments you can make to help prevent recurrent UTIs during menopause.
+If you’re asking how can I prevent UTI during menopause, understanding the most common risk factors and incorporating preventive steps into your routine can make a difference.
 Read on to learn what a UTI is, what the most common risk factors are, and steps you can take to reduce your chances of getting one.

 What are UTIs and how do they affect women during menopause?